Theme Expansion

 Minimum: 1 Page

 If a theme can’t fill one strong page, it’s not ready.
-Do not pad.
+Don’t pad it.

 Expansion: 3–4 Pages (Rare, Earned)

 Only when a theme proves it has internal variety.
-Never jump from 2 → 4 pages at once.
+Never jump from 2 to 4 pages at once — grow gradually.

 Hard Cap: 5 Pages